 Knowing precisely how that perfect cup of coffee was made allows you to create said coffee repeatedly.
 Equally, if it’s not perfect, you can adjust the amounts easily to improve it.

 Scoops are not sufficient because they are not very accurate.
-The same amount of coffee by weight can take up a different volume depending on how it’s ground.
-A scoop of coarsely ground coffee (for a cafetiere) will weigh less than a scoop of finely ground coffee (for an espresso).
+The same amount of coffee by weight can take up a different volume depending on the grind size.
+A scoop of coarsely ground coffee (for a French press) will weigh less than a scoop of finely ground coffee (for an espresso).

 Also, have you ever tried to scoop two identical weights of anything?
 It’s almost impossible!